 Basque cheesecake originates from a tiny restaurant in San Sebastián called La Viña.
 San Sebastián is in northwestern Spain, on the coast of Bay of Biscay, called Basque.
 Both the town and the restaurant are known for savory pintxos, skewers of olives, cheeses, anchovies, and other regional foods.

 When Chef Santiago Rivera took over the restaurant founded by his parents, aunt, and uncle, he thought the menu could use something sweet.
-The kitchen was small and the appliances were few, so the recipe had to rely on pantry ingredients, a fast prep, and hands off cooking time.
+The kitchen was small and the appliances were few, so the recipe had to rely on pantry ingredients, a fast prep, and hands-off cook time.
 Chef Rivera’s cheesecake was burnished and caramelized, a compliment to the tangy cream cheese.
 Genius and forgiving, that’s how this famous cheesecake was born.

 The Key Ingredients for Basque Cheesecake